brittonb3/bloccit/README.md

-== README

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Bloccit:
+  Bloccit is a Reddit replica that lets users post, comment and vote on bloccit content.

 Made with my mentor at [Bloc](http://bloc.io).

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Made with

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* AJAX

-* ...
+* Bootstrap

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+## Bloccit Features
+* Users are albe to view public topics, posts, or comments.
+* Users can create an account and make private topics and posts.
+* Users can vote for posts they like and vote the posts up or down.
+* Users can use Markdown in their posts.